Tencent leads $100M Series B funding round into China-based esport provider VSPN – TechCrunch

-Further confirmation that the esports market is booming amid the pandemic comes today with the news that esports ‘total solutions provider’ VSPN (Versus Programming Network) has raised what it describes as ‘close to’ $100 million in a Series B funding round, led by Tencent Holdings .
+Further confirmation that the esports market is booming amid the pandemic comes today with the news that esports “total solutions provider” VSPN (Versus Programming Network) has raised what it describes as “close to” $100 million in a Series B funding round, led by Tencent Holdings .
 Other investors that participated in the round include Tiantu Capital, SIG (Susquehanna International Group), and Kuaishou.
-The funding round will go towards improving esports products and its ecosystem in China and across Asia.
+The funding round will go toward improving esports products and its ecosystem in China and across Asia.

 Founded in 2016 and headquartered in Shanghai, VSPN was one of the early pioneers in esports tournament organization and content creation out of Asia.
-It has since expanded into other businesses including offline venue operation.
+It has since expanded into other businesses, including offline venue operation.

 In a statement, Dino Ying, CEO of VSPN (see also our exclusive interview) said: “We are delighted to announce this latest round of funding.
 Thanks to policies supporting Shanghai as the global center for esports, and with Beijing, Chengdu, and Xi’an expressing confidence in the development of esports, VSPN has grown rapidly in recent years.
 After this funding round, we look forward to building an esports research institute, an esports culture park, and further expanding globally.
 VSPN has a long-term vision and is dedicated to the sustainable development of the global esports ecosystem.”